 2.8.1 Absentee Coaches

-National Administrator may choose to provide or assist in searching teams with an Absentee Coach upon request from a team.
+Upon request from a team, the National Administrator may find or assist with finding a suitable Absentee Coach.
 An Absentee Coach is to be deemed as Team Advisor, and may be an experienced former Jessup competitor or advisor, who offers his or her assistance to one team over the internet.

 If a team is to find an Absentee Coach themselves, they are required to inform National Administrator and include the name of Absentee Coach into Team Advisors list at ILSA’s website, pursuant to Official Rule 3.4.